GSA/digitalgov.gov/content/posts/2017-05-16-becoming-an-agile-content-team.md

 ---
-url: /2017/05/16/becoming-an-agile-content-team/
 date: 2017-05-16 2:00:16 -0400
 title: Becoming an Agile Content Team
 summary: 'In March, the team of writers and editors at USAGov adopted some agile principles in an attempt to streamline our content development process.
-We hoped operating in a more agile manner would help us address some of the challenges we were facing as a team: Being'
+We hoped operating in a more agile manner would help us address some of the challenges we were facing as a team:'
 authors:
   - jessica-milcetich
 categories:
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - agile
   - Agile/Lean Community of Practice